ruxia/james12802.github.io/_posts/2014-03-20-how-to-blog-with-jekyll-on-windows-part1.md

 - blog
 comments: true
 ---
 So, here it is.
 My "How to" on creating your very own Jekyll blog.
-Now, this is for Windows so if you are on OSX or Linux there are official tutorials from [Jekyll][jkt] (and come, if you’re on Linux you should know who to do this stuff ;p).
+Now, this is for Windows so if you are on OSX or Linux there are official tutorials from [Jekyll][jkt] (and come, if you’re on Linux you should know how to do this stuff ;p).

 ##Prerequisites
 Jekyll is built on Ruby - so naturally, Ruby is required.
 As I have [stated before][p], I know very little Ruby and as I am running Windows, it is not pre-installed.
 I went through various methods of installing Ruby and acquiring all the necessary Gems, but to no avail.